csullivan/emacs-vscode-extension/README.md

 # Emacs Mark Mode for VSCode

 This VSCode extension brings Emacs-style mark mode to your editor, allowing you to set a mark, highlight text, and perform cut operations using familiar keybindings.
+Note that the project is in progress and not feature complete.

 ## Features